 Dr. Berman said doctors generally do not do a good job addressing their lupus patients' concern about fatigue because many other important medical issues seem to take priority during each appointment.
-She asked the group to think about questions they would like their doctor to ask them in order to better understand their fatigue.
-She then shared some of the questions she asks her patients to get an idea of what to discuss with your doctor:
+One way to make sure they are addressed is to talk about it at the beginning of the appointment.
+Here are some of the questions she asks her patients to get an idea of what to discuss with your doctor:

 Dr. Berman said it's important to help your doctor prioritize during your visits.
-She suggested writing down the top one or two issues you want to talk to your doctor about and bring it up in the beginning of your visit, so it can focus the appointment.
+She suggested writing down the top one or two issues you want to talk to your doctor about and bringing them up in the beginning of your visit, so it can focus the appointment.

 In summary, there are several ways your doctor can help you manage your fatigue.
 The first is to look for and treat any other medical conditions that may be contributing to it.
 Secondly, it is important to examine your current medications and the possibility that one of them is contributing to fatigue (or the amount used or time of day it's taken).
 In addition, if you are suffering from insomnia, your doctor may want to prescribe a sleep agent.
 Some doctors may add an "activating" medicine, such as Wellbutrin or Provigil, to improve your ability to function with fatigue.
 In some situations getting more exercise may be beneficial as well.
 Again, talk to your doctor about your individual case of lupus and fatigue.

 In addition to working with your doctor, there are things you can do on your own to help beat fatigue.
-Many of these techniques deal with managing your own expectations of what you should be able to do.
+Many of these techniques help you manage your own expectations of what you should be able to do:

-Dr. Berman stressed that you need to be kind to yourself while dealing with fatigue and that experiencing fatigue does not mean you are lazy!
+- Be kind to yourself while dealing with fatigue.
+Experiencing fatigue does not mean you are lazy.
 For example, when it comes to your to-do list and your housekeeping, allow yourself to cut the list down without feeling guilty.
 Have your groceries delivered.
 Though this is more expensive than shopping yourself, Dr. Berman said you should to try to think of it as putting money in your "energy bank."
 If having the groceries delivered can help you get through the day with your fatigue, it might be worth it.

-Dr. Berman also stressed the importance of exercise.
+- Exercise is important.
 She said she understands that when people living with lupus are feeling really fatigued, they might not feel like exercising is possible, but even just a little exercise will produce more energy.
 The key is that you have to have different expectations for yourself.
 For the exercise to be effective, it doesn't have to be strenuous.
-For people living with lupus, the idea is to maintain a low level of activity even if it is for shorter periods of time.
+For people living with lupus, the idea is to maintain a regular level of activity even if it is for shorter periods of time.
 This will improve your lung capacity and muscle strength and efficiency.
 Exercising also has implications for reducing pain because of its release of endorphins.

 - Stretch to improve range of motion.
-For those living with lupus and suffering from inflammation, physical therapists emphasis the importance of stretching to improve the range of motion in your joints.
+For those living with lupus and suffering from inflammation, physical therapists emphasize the importance of stretching to improve the range of motion in your joints.
 Once you are at a certain level in your fitness, you can progress to strengthening your muscles.
 This can be done with light dumb-bells, or sometimes even household items like soup cans.
-The point is not to overexert your capability.
+The point is not to push beyond your capability.
 For cardiovascular workouts, it is important to engage in low-intensity exercise, as it is less harmful to the joints.
-Waking on the treadmill is ideal.
+Walking on the treadmill is ideal.
 If working with a physical therapist is of interest to you, talk to your doctor.
-They can recommend a physical therapist that can design a program for you to exercise safely and effectively.
+He or she can recommend a physical therapist that can design a program for you to exercise safely and effectively.

 Dr. Berman closed her talk by saying again that one of the best ways to manage fatigue is to be kind to yourself as you deal with it.